-R&B singer Akon has taken the initiative to provide solar power to 600 million people in Africa through the launch of a new solar academy called ‘Akon Lighting Africa’.
-The “Solar Academy”, which opened this summer in Bamako, the capital of Mali plans to teach engineers how to install and maintain solar panels and micro-grids (small electrical grids) to provide power to a finite region.
+R&B singer Akon has taken the initiative to provide solar power to 600 million people in Africa by launching a new solar academy called ‘Akon Lighting Africa’.
+The “Solar Academy”, which opened this summer in Bamako, Mali’s capital, plans to teach engineers how to install and maintain solar panels and micro-grids (small electrical grids) to provide power to a finite region.
 For this purpose, European experts will be engaged in the field of providing training equipment and programs.
-Akon Lighting Africa has acquired a credit line of up to $1 billion from construction giant China Jiangsu International and will commence work in remote areas with the least resources.
+Akon Lighting Africa has acquired a credit line of up to $1 billion from construction giant China Jiangsu International and will work in remote areas with the least resources.

-Africa boasts of 320 days of sunshine a year, so solar power is the best way to enable those with electricity who don’t have it.
-The power of the sun combined with innovative technologies will help provide jobs for almost 70% of Africans who are under 35.
+Africa boasts 320 days of sunshine a year, so solar power is the best way to enable those with electricity who don’t have it.
+The sun’s power, combined with innovative technologies, will help provide jobs for almost 70% of Africans under 35.
 Sustainable job opportunities are going to contribute to the project and African residents in more ways than one.
-Along with the basic material handling of solar panels, graduates from the academy are expected to invent new, pioneering, technical solutions in the field of solar energy.
+Along with the basic material handling of solar panels, graduates from the academy are expected to invent new, pioneering, technical solutions in solar energy.

-The launch of the Solar Academy was announced at the second United Nations Sustainable Energy for All Forum in New York.
+The Solar Academy launch was announced at the second United Nations Sustainable Energy for All Forum in New York.